 Taapsee Pannu: Roughly around the same time.
 Chashme Baddoor came in 2013, which was my third year in the film industry.
 I was still trying to figure out which direction is really working for me.
 Obviously, when you’re still trying to find your ground and suddenly get an offer for a David Dhawan film, a director on whose name people went and bought tickets, me being one of them, why wouldn’t I take it?
 So, I jumped on the opportunity and took it.
 Till date, I don’t regret doing it because if I didn’t get that mainstream start, I probably wouldn’t have been this midway ground between the mainstream and unconventional films and roles.
 All thanks to that kind of a start.

-I did start there, but soon what I realised was that this pond is full of fishes who are sailing in the same direction and doing the same kind of stuff.
+I did start there, but soon what I realised was that this pond is full of fish who are sailing in the same direction and doing the same kind of stuff.
 You are replaceable, and there are many who are doing it better than you.
 Let’s be honest.
 I’ve always said that I’m not the most drop-dead gorgeous looking woman in the industry.
 There are so many beautiful divas out there doing this kind of commercial heroine stuff much better than me.